FC Bayern Munich: Current squad

-Bayern Munich II and Junior Team/Campus
+Bayern Munich II and Junior Team (FC Bayern Campus)

-The following players have been called-up to Bayern Munich squad for any official competition match, and some have officially debuted.
+The following current players have been called-up to Bayern Munich squad for any official competition match, and some have officially debuted.
 They are those who have been promoted from the reserve team squad and the youth sector squads also, with whom they regularly play for.
 The listed numbers are those being officially assigned to players who are taking part during the current season.